 Most Common Issues

 Outdoor Storage is the storage of miscellaneous materials, tools, furniture, household items, goods, products, and wares, etc, out of doors.
-No outside storage is permitted on any residential property, except for approved outdoor items such as outdoor items.
+No outside storage is permitted on any residential property, except for approved outdoor items.
 Indoor furniture is not allowed to be used as ‘outdoor’ leisure furniture.
 Laundry hung from fences, porches and clotheslines that are visible from the street is prohibited under this code.

 It is a public nuisance and a violation for any owner or occupant to allow the accumulation, abandonment or storage of trash, junk and debris on private or public property.
 This includes areas at fences, wall bases, grassy and planted areas, borders, embankments, sidewalks, strips, gutters, street and alleys.